Gobytego/steamdeck/README.md

 "bu_steamdeck" is a fork of my backup utility for SolusOS wich is a fork of Joe Collins BU backup utility for debian/ubuntu and it allows you to backup your home folder to a backup USB drive.

+"speedtest" will run a network speedtest.

+"howold" will show you how long ago the OS was installed